 His specialty is troubleshooting the tough business problems that keep executives awake at night and he is a first-class relationship manager, able to spot potential roadblocks early and effectively neutralize them.
 Cooley provides “seasoned” counsel to help senior leaders plan for a smart, sustainable future and forms imaginative partnerships to connect business, academia and community leaders in pursuit of initiatives arising from common interests.

-In addition, decades of service in corporate, not for profit and governmental settings makes him the perfect choice for interim executive level assignments in areas like Engineering, Operations, Management and “Clean Tech”… to assure business continuity in the face of the loss of a key executive
+In addition, decades of service in corporate, not for profit and governmental settings makes him the perfect choice for executive coaching, executive mentoring, or interim executive level assignments in areas like Engineering, Operations, C-Suite Management and “Clean Tech”… to assure business continuity in the face of the loss of a key executive.

 Peers and colleagues often cite his grasp of technical issues and outstanding people skills as keys to his success.
 These qualities have made Cooley a sought after speaker for audiences of all kinds… from local (Detroit) public and charter schools urging urban youth to stay in school to The National Defense University (Wash.
 D.C.) speaking to issues of national security and The Hannover Industrial Fair (Germany) promoting foreign investment in U.S. cleantech initiatives.
 Over the last several years he has been a guest lecturer in ethics at Wayne State University Business School and in career decision-making at the University of Michigan’s College Engineering.